stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 For many nights after his ultimate resolution Zamacona prayed to St. Pamphilus and other guardian saints, and counted the beads of his rosary.
-The last entry in the manuscript, which toward the end took the form of a diary more and more, was merely a single sentence-- "Es más tarde de lo que pensaba--tengo que marcharme ". . . .
+The last entry in the manuscript, which toward the end took the form of a diary more and more, was merely a single sentence-- _"Es más tarde de lo que pensaba--tengo que marcharme"_ . . . .
-"It is later than I thought; I must go. " After that, only silence and conjecture--and such evidence as the presence of the manuscript itself, and what that manuscript could lead to, might provide.
+_"It is later than I thought; I must go."_ After that, only silence and conjecture--and such evidence as the presence of the manuscript itself, and what that manuscript could lead to, might provide.